- Edinburgh, Scotland, United Kingdom

 Director - Research

-- Actively engage with clients to identify problems of interest to the insurance and pensions sectors requiring quantitative modelling solutions, in particular relating to the application and calibration of economic scenario generators.
+- Actively engage with clients to identify problems of interest to the insurance sector requiring quantitative modelling solutions, in particular relating to IFRS 17.

-- Provide expert quantitative modelling and financial engineering knowledge (e.g. products, practices and regulatory requirements) as input to the team's research and advisory activities.
+- Provide expert actuarial knowledge (e.g. products, practices and regulatory requirements) as input to the team's research and advisory activities.

-- Work with colleagues in research and product management to prioritise and plan research activities.
+- Work with colleagues in research and product management to prioritize and plan research activities.

-- Lengthy experience in the life insurance industry, gained in an insurance company, financial software or consultancy, investment bank or asset manager.
+- Lengthy experience in the life insurance industry, gained in an insurance company or actuarial consultancy.

-- Extensive practical experience in the application of stochastic modelling techniques to insurers' valuation, capital and risk management problems; Specific experience in the application of economic scenario generators highly desirable.
+- Extensive practical experience in the application of stochastic modelling techniques to insurers' valuation, capital and risk management problem; Specific experience in the application of economic scenario generators and liability proxy modelling techniques highly desirable.

-- In-depth knowledge of insurer's life insurance products, regulation and modelling methodologies.
+- In-depth knowledge of European life insurance products, regulation and modelling methodologies.

 - Ability to present complex technical solutions in simple terms